Twitter's role is for people to gather from all over the world to see what's happening, and to have a conversation about what they see.

 What are the eligibility requirements?

-18 years or older and currently enrolled in a 2 to 4 year academic institution completing a undergraduate (Associate, BA, BS), graduate level (Masters, MBA, JD) or PhD degree.
+18 years or older and currently enrolled in a 2 - 4 year academic institution completing a undergraduate (Associate, BA, BS), graduate level (Masters, MBA, JD) or PhD degree.
 All students must submit an online application.

-- Interns: Must be enrolled in 2 or 4 year academic institution and eligible for full-time conversion following their next and final year or semester of school.
+- Interns: Must be enrolled in 2 - 4 year academic institution and eligible for full-time conversion following their next and final year or semester of school.
 Interns must also be able to complete the full 12-week internship program.